Want your face on the side of your car but don’t want to pay for a wrap? A vehicle magnet may be the best and cheapest option.

 First rule of vehicle magnets: round corners.
 Second rule of vehicle magnets: round corners.
 If you leave the corners square, it actually helps the wind tear the magnet right off the vehicle.
 Round off those corners to help keep your magnets flat against the metal surface and stand (or stay) victorious over the mighty winds.

-Third rule of vehicle magnets: smooth, flat surfaces.
+Smooth, flat surfaces.
 Magnets do not do well over bends and curves of metal.
 Measure your door area that is flat and without ridges.

 Prepare the surface of your vehicle and dark magnetic side of the sign by cleaning and drying before application.
 Little granules of dirt and salt can help the mighty winds get underneath the magnet and rip it off at highway speeds.